 You don’t need to borrow the full amount listed on your financial aid award letter.
 It is tempting to borrow a little extra for something you want and don’t need.
 When you borrow money, you pay it back with interest, increasing your total costs.
 A good rule of thumb is to only borrow what you absolutely need and no more.
 But also keep in mind you shouldn't borrow outside of your means to repay your loan

 .
 Before you borrow, read over these strategies for responsible college borrowing.

 Know the terms of your loan before you borrow

 Rates and terms can vary widely.
-Explore your federal student loan options, including the Federal Perkins Loan and the Federal Subsidized and Federal Unsubsidized Loans (aka Stafford) before seeking another education loan.
+Explore your federal student loan options, including the Federal Subsidized and Federal Unsubsidized Loans (aka Stafford) before seeking another education loan.
 Learn more about loans.